tobua/release-npm-action/README.md

 ### `release-npm` in Commit Body

-To request the next commit to be released if the pipeline passes add a remark to the commit body.
+To request the next commit to be released if the pipeline passes add a remark to the commit message.

 ```
 feat(component): implement swipe and dot functionality for Intro